 Which is great because many of us are so conditioned (pun fully intended) to see hair care as liquid in a plastic bottle that inevitably…ends up in a landfill.

-Switching to vegan and cruelty-free shampoo and other vegan hair products is fantastic from an ethical perspective but is it enough from an environmental one?
+Switching to vegan and cruelty-free shampoo and other sustainable hair products is fantastic from an ethical perspective, but is it enough from an environmental one?

 Everything we recommend to you on Sustainable Jungle is independently researched and we ask all brands to confirm their claims.
 To avoid waste, we test products on an as needed basis.
 This post contains affiliate links.
 If you buy something through our links, we may earn a small commission.
 Learn more about why we do this here.